corda/corda/docs/source/cordapp-constraint-migration.rst

 1. As the original developer of the CorDapp, the first step is to sign the latest version of the JAR that was released (see :doc:`cordapp-build-systems`).
    The key used for signing will be used to sign all subsequent releases, so it should be stored appropriately.
 The JAR can be signed by multiple keys owned by different parties and it will be expressed as a ``CompositeKey`` in the ``SignatureAttachmentConstraint`` (See :doc:`api-core-types`).
-   Use `JAR signing and verification tool <https://docs.oracle.com/javase/tutorial/deployment/jar/verify.html>`_ to sign the existing JAR.
-   The signing capability of :ref:`corda-gradle-plugins <cordapp_build_system_signing_cordapp_jar_ref>` cannot be used in this context as it signs the JAR while building it from source.

 2. The new Corda 4 signed CorDapp JAR must be registered with the CZ network operator (as whitelisted in the network parameters which are distributed to all nodes in that CZ).
 The CZ network operator should check that the JAR is signed and not allow any more versions of it to be whitelisted in the future.